 This article was updated on March 15, 2021.

+There is one mistake that almost everyone, including admins, make on a regular basis, but most have no idea they’re even doing something wrong until it’s (literally) too late.
 Referencing the wrong time zone is something almost everyone does.
 For most people, using the wrong time zone or misunderstanding Daylight Saving Time (DST) just results in running an hour early or late.
 However, for admins, the consequences can be a lot more serious.

 For us, embarrassment isn’t the only byproduct of inaccurate time listings.
 The wrong time on a meeting invite can cause people to be too early or late.
 Sending your executive an incorrect time can lead to a missed meeting and opportunity for your company.
 And being off by an hour or more on an event listing could lead to lower attendance and revenue for your employer.